coorung/Finance-World/README.md

 # Finance World
-Hedging, Investment starategies, Risk measures etc. with Optimization techniques on the financial area
+Optimization techniques on the financial area for hedging, investment starategies, risk measures

 (*on going*)